sokoide/workshop/infra/iscsi_pv_en.md

     The string following `InitiatorName=`, like `iqn.1993-08.org.debian:01:xxxxxxxxxxxx`, is the IQN for VM1.
 Make a note of it.

-5. **Configure ACL and Save (back on VM2's targetcli)**
+5. **Configure ACL and Save (on VM2)**

-    Now, use the IQN of VM1 to create an ACL in `targetcli` on VM2.
+    Now, use the IQN of VM1 to create an ACL on VM2.

     ```bash
-    # Execute in the targetcli prompt on VM2
-    # iscsi/iqn.2003-01.../tpg1/acls create <Paste VM1's IQN here>
+    # Replace <VM1_IQN> with the IQN you noted above
-    iscsi/iqn.2003-01.org.linux-iscsi.vm2.x8664:sn.xxxxxxxxxxxx/tpg1/acls create iqn.1993-08.org.debian:01:xxxxxxxxxxxx
+    sudo targetcli /iscsi/iqn.2025-12.world.server:storage/tpg1/acls create iqn.1993-08.org.debian:01:xxxxxxxxxxxx

-    # 5. Configure the portal (listening IP and port)
-    # By default, it listens on 0.0.0.0:3260, but you can also set it explicitly.
-    # iscsi/iqn.2003-01.../tpg1/portals create 192.168.1.12

-    # 6. Save the configuration and exit
+    # Save the configuration
-    saveconfig
+    sudo targetcli saveconfig
-    exit
     ```

     The iSCSI target is now ready.